noun: regretful acknowledgement of an inappropriate action or failure

 Within the criminal justice system, 'an apology is arguably the most effective way for a defendant or other alleged violator of an accepted legal standard, duty or obligation, to demonstrate their assumed responsibility for a wrong committed.
 An apology will often signal a potential new beginning in the victim and perpetrators relationship and reduces the ‘anger’ of the situation.'
 An apology should never be allowed to be used as a quick 'way out', for the individual or organisation to extract themselves from a difficult conversation or dispute.
 A true apology should always be backed with corrective action and not just a hollow and vague statement of 'Lessons will be learned'.
 A statement we hear, too often, when organisations have been caught with (to use a metaphor) 'their pants around their ankles'.

-Societies tend to respect individuals that ‘own up’ to their faults, admit mistakes, take responsibility for their conduct and offer an appropriate apology to any affected innocent persons.
+Societies tend to respect individuals and organisations that ‘own up’ to their faults, admit mistakes, take responsibility for their conduct and offer an appropriate apology to any affected innocent persons.
 Laid bare, human errors are exposed through the sheer awkwardness of an apology, but a ‘well-formed’ apology implicitly will acknowledge wrongdoing, take responsibility and is an expression of regret or remorse.